-If we receive a signed and dated proxy card that does not specify how your shares are to be voted, your shares will be voted "For" the election of each of the nominees for director, "For" the approval of, on an advisory basis, the named executive officer compensation, "One Year" with respect to how frequently a non-binding, advisory shareholder vote to approve the compensation of our NEOs should occur, and "For" the ratification of the selection, by the Audit Committee of our Board of Directors, of PricewaterhouseCoopers LLP as our independent registered public accounting firm.
+If we receive a signed and dated proxy card that does not specify how your shares are to be voted, your shares will be voted "For" the election of each of the nominees for director, "For" the approval of, on an advisory basis, the named executive officer compensation, and "For" the ratification of the selection, by the Audit Committee of our Board of Directors, of PricewaterhouseCoopers LLP as our independent registered public accounting firm.
 If any other matter is properly presented at the Annual Meeting, your proxy (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.